Codecademy/docs/content/ruby/concepts/comments/comments.md

   - 'paths/front-end-engineer-career-path'
 ---

-**Comments** are text within a program that are not executed by the compiler and interpreter and may aid in describing what is happening in the code.
+**Comments** are text within a program that are not executed by the compiler or interpreter.
+They may aid in describing what is happening in the code.

 ## Single-line Comments